duyet/blog/content/posts/2015/2015-07-14-big-data-monitoring-spark-with-graphite.md

 - All three graphs have a discontinuity toward the middle of the time window presented here.
 - This is likely due to the application master (AM) restarting.
-- Related: all “completed tasks per executor” (middle panel) counts restart from zero when the new AM spawns new executors.
+- Related: all "completed tasks per executor" (middle panel) counts restart from zero when the new AM spawns new executors.

 - In the lead-up to the discontinuity / AM restart, forward progress had almost completely stopped.
 - The tooltip on the left graph shows that there were several  minutes where only one task (and therefore executor) was active (out of 1000 total executors).
-- The “completed task” counts in the right two graphs show no movement.
+- The "completed task" counts in the right two graphs show no movement.

 - Finally, there are a suspicious couple of new lines starting from 0 in the middle graph around 15:31-15:32.
 - Why are executors coming to life this late in the application?
 - Answer: these new executors are replacing ones that have been lost.
 - Something during this flat-lined period is causing executors to die and be replaced.

-Putting all of this information together, we conclude that the issue here was one of a “hot potato” task inducing [garbage collection stalls](http://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29#Disadvantages) (and subsequent deaths) in executors that attempted to perform it.
+Putting all of this information together, we conclude that the issue here was one of a "hot potato" task inducing [garbage collection stalls](http://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29#Disadvantages) (and subsequent deaths) in executors that attempted to perform it.
 This is a common occurrence when [key skew](http://www.cs.cmu.edu/%7Ekair/papers/bala.pdf) causes one or a few tasks in a distributed program to be too large  (relative to the amount of memory that has been allocated to the the  executors attempting to process them).
 The study of skew in MapReduce  systems dates back to the [earliest days of MapReduce at Google](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/32721.pdf), and it is one of the most common causes of mysterious Spark-job-degradation-or-death that we observe today.

 # [grafana-spark-dashboards](https://github.com/hammerlab/grafana-spark-dashboards) # (#grafana-spark-dashboards)